 Weight Loss Blog: Over Fifty and Fit

 I would be remiss if I didn’t also mention this blog.
-The purpose of Over Fifty and Fit is to entertain people over the age of 50 while inspiring them to make the occasional, incremental, small change in their food intake and exercise program.
+The purpose of Over Fifty and Fit is to entertain people over 50 while inspiring them to make the occasional, incremental, small change in their food intake and exercise program.

-Though most people already believe themselves to be living a healthy lifestyle, this blog seeks to motivate people to keep making improvements and achieve exciting new goals along their weight loss journey.
+Though most people already believe they are living a healthy lifestyle, this blog seeks to motivate people to keep improving and achieve exciting new goals along their weight loss journey.

-Over Fifty and Fit serves another purpose, which is to help people prepare for the Silver and Strong course.
+Over Fifty and Fit serves another purpose: to help people prepare for the Silver and Strong course.
 Generally, I don’t like people to purchase the course until they’ve had two specific realizations:

-- The first realization is that your own health is your most important priority.
+- The first realization is that your health is your most important priority.

-Pretty much everything you deeply enjoy in life is made possible by your health.
-Even if your main priority is to care for your loved ones, you still require good mental and physical health in order to be present for those you love.
+Everything you deeply enjoy in life is made possible by your health.
+Even if your main priority is to care for your loved ones, you still require good mental and physical health to be present for those you love.

-- The second realization is that inflammation accelerates aging and the single most impactful thing you can do to improve your own health is to start consuming an advanced-level anti-inflammatory diet.
+- The second realization is that inflammation accelerates aging.
+The most impactful thing you can do to improve your health is to start consuming an advanced-level anti-inflammatory diet.

 So this weight loss blog over 50 is also intended to facilitate those two fundamental realizations.